niktheblak/ruuvitag-gollector/README.md

 make install
 ```

-Then copy the example configuration file `example-config.yaml` to `$HOME/ruuvitag-gollector.yaml`
+Then copy the example configuration file `configs/example-config.yaml` to `$HOME/.ruuvitag-gollector/config.yaml` or `/etc/ruuvitag-gollector/config.yaml` if you're installing the collector globally.
 and fill your preferred configuration values.
 For reference of possible configuration
 values, run `ruuvitag-gollector -h`.